Show All Answers

 Compensatory storage is an artificially excavated, storage volume within the 100-year floodplain that is required to offset the loss of natural storage capacity caused by the placement of fill, structures, or other materials above the existing natural grade.
 Compensatory storage must meet the following requirements (For the full description of the requirements, please see the Section 15.68 of the Village’s Flood Hazard Protection Ordinance and the MWRD WMO, Article 6):

-Call Emily Grimm at 847-716-3532: as the Flood Plain Manager in the Village of Winnetka, she will be able to read the Flood Insurance Rate Maps and give an approximation of whether your property is within a flood zone.
+Call Obaid Khalid at 847-716-3530: as the Flood Plain Manager in the Village of Winnetka, he will be able to read the Flood Insurance Rate Maps and give an approximation of whether your property is within a flood zone.
 However, in order to make an exact determination, a topographic survey would need to be obtained by either an Illinois Licensed Land Surveyor or Professional Engineer.

 Lead service lines are generally a dull gray color and are very soft.
 The service line typically enters your residence near your water meter.
 Lead service lines can be easily identified by carefully scratching them with a key or coin.
 If the pipe is made of lead, the area you’ve scratched will turn a bright silver color.